Neesopah Reservoir, Colorado, USA

 - Statistics / Weather / Helpful Links

 Looking for Neesopah Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Its acres and acres of grasses and grains and endless uninterrupted views have inspired legends and songs about the Great Plains.
 Tucked away in the southeastern corner of Colorado, the Great Plains Reservoirs are pockets of water situated in the short grass prairie typical of the southern Great Plains.
 Neesopah, a Cheyenne word for Black Water, is one of the four reservoirs commonly known as the Great Plains Reservoirs.